cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/error_handler.md

 ## Recommended Usage

-ErrorHandler is configured via the client/server Option, but usually, a microservice system will have a unified error handler specification, if you are an enterprise user, it is recommended to customize the Option through the [Suite](...). /... /framework-exten/suite), so that the service developer does not need to pay attention to the configuration of error handler.
+ErrorHandler is configured via the client/server Option, but usually, a microservice system will have a unified error handler specification, if you are an enterprise user, it is recommended to customize the Option through the [Suite](../../framework-exten/suite), so that the service developer does not need to pay attention to the configuration of error handler.

 ### Server-side Configuration